Mandara Mountains: Climate

-The ecoregion has tropical savanna climate, moderated by elevation.
-Average annual rainfall varies from 800 to 1000 mm depending on location.
-Most rain falls during the long wet season from May to October, and the rest of the year is dry.
+The ecoregion has a tropical savanna climate, moderated by elevation.The average annual rainfall varies from 800 to 1000 mm depending on location.
+Most rain falls during the long wet season from May to October, with November to April being the dry season.

 Ecology

 The higher elevation and rainfall of the mountains sustained plant communities distinct from the surrounding lowlands.